phanbook/docs/introduction.md

 ### Development Tasks

 Phanbook is pre-release software and code and documentation contributions are always welcome.
-Here is an outline of some top priorities:
+Here are some top priorities:

 - Backend user administration.